guino/ppsapp-rtsp/README.md

 This time we want to make sure that **return** is NEVER called, so we want to change that **beq** to nop (nothing/no operation) -- so right click the **beq** and select 'patch instruction', then delete the contents on both red boxes and enter just **nop** where it used to be **beq** (and hit enter):

+2.7.x NOTICE: In 2.7.x the code is slightly different and instead of NOP you may have to change the **beq** for just **b** in order to get the function to run normally -- you'll know you have to do this if inserting the NOP above causes the whole function to disappear on the right side (so you can just undo with CTRL+Z and try this instead).

 ![hdpatched](https://raw.githubusercontent.com/guino/ppsapp-rtsp/main/img/hdpatched.png)

 Now again we need to make the change in ppsapp-rtsp, so back to the hex editor this time on address e554c - 10000 = d554c